Drudoo/MED10/README.md

 - Is it okay to not have some of the functionality, like cloud structure and game sharing?
 - Teacher

+## Problems :ant: / Bugs :bug:

+- :space_invader: UniqueID is the current date, so working on a quiz at mightnight can *potentially* cause problems.

 ## Build wirelessly to Android (Mac)

 - Install ``adb``: